Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 1. [Update the `Metrics CLI Doctor` command](#update-the-metrics-cli-doctor-command);
 2. [Refactor the `CI Integrations Validate` command](#refactor-the-ci-integrations-validate-command).

-Consider the following subsections that describe each step in details.
+Consider the following subsections that describe each step in more details.

 #### Update the `Metrics CLI Doctor` command

-In this subsection we will review changes needed to improve the `doctor` command output.
+This subsection describes the changes needed to implement in the `Metrics CLI` tool to improve the `doctor` command output.

 ##### DoctorCommand